krainboltgreene/lack/README.md

   * yahns
   * Zbatery

-Any valid Rack app will run the same on all these handlers, without changing anything.
+Any valid Lack app will run the same on all these handlers, without changing anything.

 Supported web frameworks
 ========================

-These frameworks include Rack adapters in their distributions:
+These frameworks include Lack adapters in their distributions:
 * Camping
 * Coset
 * Espresso